 Auction Proceeds Allocated to the Green Fund

-Since November 25, 2014, the auctions have been held jointly with California.
-Emission units from both Québec and California are entirely fungible, which means that emitters and other participants can purchase them irrespective of their country of origin.
+Emission units from partner governments are entirely fungible, which means that emitters and participants can purchase them irrespective of their country of origin.

-In joint auctions, the minimum unit price is the greater of the annual minimum Quebec and California prices, expressed in US dollars.
-The reference conversion rate at any given auction is the Bank of Canada noon rate on the day before the sale.
+In joint auctions, the minimum unit price is the greater of the annual minimum prices of partner governments, after conversion into the same currency.
+The reference conversion rate at any given auction is the Bank of Canada daily average rate on the first business day preceding the event (1).
 However, Canadian bidders can pay in either Canadian or US dollars.

-As a result of this policy, auction proceeds may in part be converted from one currency to the other.
-Any variance in the exchange rate between the day before the auction and the day of conversion may have a minor impact on the amount paid to the Green Fund.
+As a result of this possibility, a portion of the auction proceeds must be converted from one currency to the other.
+Any variance in the exchange rate between the day before the auction and the day of conversion may have a significant impact on the amount paid to the Green Fund.
 The following table shows the amount paid to the Green Fund for each listed auction.

-(1) Joint auctions involve currency conversion for part of the proceeds.
+(2) Joint auctions involve currency conversion for part of the proceeds.
 The rate and transaction fees on the date of conversion can affect the amount deposited to the Green Fund.
 As a result, the product of the number of emission units sold and the settlement price may slightly differ from the actual amount deposited.
-The actual amount deposited will be known on March 21, 2017.